Dee Caffari MBE - Human Movement Studies and PGCE

 “Only four men have completed this demanding voyage and it is an achievement I am extremely proud of.
 Spending six months at sea alone is both physically and mentally demanding, so when I had the opportunity to race solo around the world, the right way, in a race called the Vendee Globe, I knew I needed to up my game.

 “I had just been awarded my honorary masters from Leeds Metropolitan University when we began discussions about the physical and psychological preparation required to step up to this level of racing.

 “Leeds Met kindly offered to support my journey and I worked with them on my preparation so I could be in the best place possible for the Vendee Globe.
 I believe the work we did together was of great benefit and provided a level of confidence in my ability to manage myself and perform optimally throughout the race.”

-Not only are Dee’s achievement an incredible feat of endurance, strength and resilience, their impact reaches much further.
-In her most recent round the world race, she was skipper of Turn the Tide on Plastic in the last edition of The Ocean Race where she led a mixed, youth, international team with a strong sustainability message.
+“I was skipper of Turn the Tide on Plastic in the last edition of The Ocean Race.
+I led a mixed, youth, international team with a strong sustainability message.

 “I had seen macro plastics before; balloons, nets, crates, bottles and food packaging but I’d never thought about smaller plastic particles that had broken down, many of which can’t be seen with the naked eye.

 “This data had never been gathered before and we now had research results that could not be ignored.
 The fight for Ocean Health was able to gather momentum and I am very proud that, in some way, we contributed to the shift in attitudes and reduction in our reliance on plastics in our day to day lives.

 What have you been doing since you returned home?